inform-us/requirements_specifications/rules/targets.md

 # Target Rules
-Rules for all target set metric
+Rules for all targets set metric

 ## EPIC
 - ICU targets are set in the 'ICU Navigators' tab [doctors log in view] and are then displayed in the flowsheet 'ICU targets' tab